 Body identical progestogen has the same molecular structure as the progesterone in our bodies and is called ‘micronised’ progesterone / Utrogestan.

 At ROC we prescribe regulated ‘Body Identical HRT’ regimens which are safe and have been rigorously tested, and are recommended by the MHRA, the governing body of all prescribable medications in the UK.

 What about Bioidentical HRT?

-Testosterone replacement in women is becoming increasingly popular to help with libido, energy and ‘zest for life’.
-Testosterone is off-label meaning the testosterone manufacturer has not applied for a license for it to be used in menopausal women, but it is still safe to using as it will have a licence to treat a different condition and therefore undergone clinical trials for alternative conditions.
+Testosterone replacement is becoming increasingly popular to help with libido, energy and ‘zest for life’.
+Testosterone is off-label meaning the testosterone manufacturer has not applied for a license for it to be used in menopausal individuals, but it is still safe to using as it will have a licence to treat a different condition and therefore undergone clinical trials for alternative conditions.

 HRT take home points

 Do not suffer in silence!
 Treatment is available and often has life changing results.